alexch/alexch.github.com/dolores/dogarea.md

 The park is home to a diverse set of users.

-We have an opportunity here, with the DP Renovation, to improve Dolores Park for everyone, dog owners and picknickers and kids and athelets and sunbathers and tourists and all.
+We have an opportunity here, with the DP Renovation, to improve Dolores Park for everyone, dog owners and picknickers and kids and atheletes and sunbathers and tourists and all.
 But we also have a risk -- if we make the wrong choices, we will make the park less fun for everybody.

 What is a dog area?
 Basically it's two things:

   * signs and other signals (e.g. natural boundaries and word of mouth) for letting people know, in general, where dogs are invited to play
   * amenities for dog owners, to help them supervise their dogs at play

-So try to think of a dog area not as a boundary, but as a focus -- a point of attraction for a certain activity or group.
+So try to think of a dog area not as a boundary, but as a focus -- a point of attraction for a certain group of park users.

 It makes no sense to put foci for two incompatible activities in the same spot.
 That's an inevitable recipe for conflict between two otherwise harmonious uses of the park.
+But sadly, the current north field dog area plan does just that.

 # What makes a good dog area?